sjswuitchik/duck_comp_gen/README.md

 Genome assembly and comparative genomics project with the freckled duck (Stictonetta naevosa; stiNae), ruddy duck (Oxyura jamaicensis; oxyJam), African pygmy-goose (Nettapus auritus; netAur), and black-headed duck (Heteronetta atricapilla; hetAtr) from 10x data using Supernova assembly.

-Code is being written and optimized, so will change frequently as analyses progress.
-Initial analyses are in chrOnly_run, done on data containing only chromosomes before NCBI submission was finalized.
-NCBI_run contains analyses/scripts/output from publically available genomes from NCBI.
-Most up-to-date/optimized code will be in NCBI_run as analyses are refined.
+Code is being organized and optimized.
+The current directory structure is as follows:

+`01_assemblies`: Genome assemblies and initial quality checks from Supernova assembly of 10X data
+`02_wga`: